zwave-js/node-zwave-js/docs/development/config-files.md

 }
 ```

 The `isLifeline` key is used to determine which group sends the controller device status updates.
-It may only be defined for one group, which also must have a `maxNodes` of 1.

 ### `paramInformation`